benmvp/react-workshop/08-api/README.md

 }
 ```

-You should not be able to fill out the email form, click "Send email", and within 2 seconds see the new email added at the top of the list.
+You should now be able to fill out the email form, click "Send email", and within 2 seconds see the new email added at the top of the list.
 The maximum 2-second delay is due to the long-polling we set up.
 It's the only way that `this.state.emails` is update with the latest data.

 ## Exercises